 The school is committed to providing opportunities for enrichment to students when classes are not in session in order to ensure the safety of our students and to offer additional learning experiences.
 To this end, the school offers extracurricular activities for students both on and off-campus, run by outside organizations or contracted staff.
 Students are only required to participate in these programs when they or their parents/guardians sign them up for such activities.
-Ask the Athletic Director for the Athletics Policy and offerings.
-Note that families are required to pick their children up from school no later than 5:00 p.m. each day.
+Ask the Athletic

+Director for the Athletics Policy and offerings.
+Note that families are required to pick their children up from school no later than 4:45 p.m. each day.

-- A. Extracurriculars: School ends at 4:00 p.m. each day and extracurricular activities are available until typically 5:00 pm.
-These activities may include clubs, sports, music programs, drama productions, art classes, or other offerings. - B. Academic Interventions: Salem Academy requires tutoring during after-school Extensions for Lower School students who are not meeting grade level performance standards.
-Parents will be notified if/when their child is required to attend tutoring.
-Academic tutoring takes place from 4:10 5:00.
+- A. Extracurriculars: School ends at 3:45 p.m. each day and extracurricular activities are available until typically 5:00 pm.
+These activities may include clubs, sports, music programs, drama productions, art classes, or other offerings. - B. Academic Interventions: Salem Academy may require tutoring or homework support after-school for students who are not meeting grade level performance standards.
+Parents will be notified if/when their child is required or encouraged to attend tutoring.
+Academic tutoring or homework club takes place from 3:55 4:45.
 A student may also be required to stay after school to complete homework if there are homework concerns.
-If a student has an academic intervention after school, it takes priority over all other extracurricular commitments. - C. Open Learning Common: The Learning Common is available to use for homework from 4:00 5:00pm.
+If a student has an academic intervention after school, it takes priority over all other extracurricular commitments. - C. Quiet Study: TheQuiet Study is available to use for homework from 3:45 4:45pm Monday-Thursday.
 This is a supervised space where students are encouraged to partake in study groups and complete homework.